JumpmanYouKnow/PythonNotes/k8s Notes.md

 # Expose A Service

-1. Create a ```Kind:Service ``` yaml, and define which pods your service is using (by using label)
+1. Create a `Kind:Service` yaml, and define which pods your service is using (by using label)

 There are 3 types of manifests to expose a service

 1. **NodePort**:  Assign the service to a port, access the service by port number.
-Ex:```<NodeIP>:<PortNumber>```, PortNumber is fixed, NodeIP could be any node that the service is running on. pods traffic is balanced in the same node, but not balanced in the different nodes .
+Ex:`<NodeIP>:<PortNumber>`, PortNumber is fixed, NodeIP could be any node that the service is running on. pods traffic is balanced in the same node, but not balanced in the different nodes .
 This is not good for production, but good for local testing by using kube-proxy.

-2. **LoadBalancer** Similar to NodePort, but expose the all ```<NodeIP>:<PortNumber>```to a external load balancer.
+2. **LoadBalancer** Similar to NodePort, but expose the all `<NodeIP>:<PortNumber>=`to a external load balancer.
 Node traffic is balanced.

 3. **Ingress** Recommended way for production.

 # Helm
-Helm is
+Helm is like a manager of charts, you can use helm

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzQ1NTk1NTAxLDEyNTU2NjIwMzcsNDY5Mj
+eyJoaXN0b3J5IjpbLTE4OTcxMjAzNzAsMTI1NTY2MjAzNyw0Nj
-M0NTA2LC03MDUxNTY3NDEsLTQxMTg1NTcwNCw5ODQzNDIzNTMs
+kyMzQ1MDYsLTcwNTE1Njc0MSwtNDExODU1NzA0LDk4NDM0MjM1
-MjAyNDkzOTE2NSwxODEyMTM4MDc4LDE3MzU0MjU5ODksLTEzMz
+MywyMDI0OTM5MTY1LDE4MTIxMzgwNzgsMTczNTQyNTk4OSwtMT
-M2MTM0OCwtODg0MzMyNjQxLDEyNzAxNDE2MzEsMzg4Nzc2Mjgw
+MzMzYxMzQ4LC04ODQzMzI2NDEsMTI3MDE0MTYzMSwzODg3NzYy
-LDY0Mjg3OTQ2XX0=
+ODAsNjQyODc5NDZdfQ==
 -->